JGoldstone/pydantic-tests/README.md

 serious problem, or if this is a case where an existing unit test could be changed.

+Another issue is that when a type is coerced (or to use an alternative term, "promoted") to match the type of field of a model, the type isn't preserved.
+So, if you have a field X that's defined as a float, and you initialize it with an int, there's a gizmo (technically, a pydantic `field_validator` decorator) that coerces / promotes the int to a float.
+But if you turn around and ask an instance of the model "what's your value of X?", you get back a float and not an int.
+If you assign a `Fraction` to a field that is defined to be a `StrictlyPositiveRational`, then read it back, you get an object the type of which is `StrictlyPositiveRational`, not `Fraction`.

+I mean, one _could_ make the field validator store the type of the original value and restore it when that field was accessed but that seems super excessive, with each coerced/promoted field now requiring an additional field to back it.

 ...other things here, eventually...

 ## State of the implementation